Strategic Choice Cascade: The 5 Strategic Choices

 How to Win

-Given the arena, how will the organization beat competitors and create unique value for chosen customers?
-The two enduring approaches are cost leadership — delivering comparable value at lower cost — and differentiation — delivering superior value at a premium.
-But in practice, a sustainable “how to win” is more specific, rooted in a unique value equation that is difficult to replicate.
+Given the arena, how will the organisation beat competitors and create unique value for chosen customers?
+The two enduring approaches are cost leadership, delivering comparable value at lower cost and differentiation, delivering superior value at a premium.
+A sustainable “how to win” is more specific, rooted in a unique value equation that is difficult to replicate.

-- Positioning: low cost, premium, niche specialist, platform?
+• Positioning: low cost, premium, niche specialist, or platform?

 Core question: What must we be world-class at?